Stained Class: Critical reception

 Steve Huey of AllMusic described Stained Class as "Judas Priest's greatest achievement", commenting, "This is the point where Priest put it all together, embracing their identity as the heaviest band on the planet and taking the genre to new heights of power, speed, musicality, and malevolence."
 In 2005, Stained Class was ranked number 307 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
 In 2017, it was ranked 43rd in Rolling Stone's "100 Greatest Metal Albums of All Time".

 After the success of subsequent Judas Priest albums in the US, Stained Class would eventually be certified Gold.

+Thomas Gabriel Fischer, founder of the pioneering extreme metal bands Celtic Frost and Hellhammer, would cite the album as a formative influence on him, saying, "It presented a surgical, precise kind of metal, a prototype of thrash metal that I had never heard.
+This was the first Judas Priest album I ever bought, and it is one of the most important albums in my life.
+But when I got this album in 1978, I actually had to get used to it, because it was so modern for my ears, you know?"

 The song "Invader" was finally added to the band's setlists in 2021, making "Heroes End" the only song off the album that has never been performed live.